covrom/dfs/README.md

 ### Versioning and Optimistic Locking

 Every record maintains a version number that increments with each modification.
-This enables optimistic concurrency control:
-- Clients can read a value and its version
-- When updating, they can specify the expected version
-- The update fails if the version doesn't match (indicating concurrent modification)
+This enables:
+- Optimistic concurrency control
+- Transaction conflict detection
+- Change tracking

+### Transaction Support

+DFS provides ACID transactions with:
+- **Atomicity**: All operations in a transaction succeed or fail together
+- **Consistency**: Version checks prevent conflicts
+- **Isolation**: Transactions operate on a snapshot of the data
+- **Durability**: Committed changes are persisted to disk

 ### Compaction